irahatam/final-f20/README.md

 ## Current problem

 With the pandemic happening, everything is happening online.
-People are doing everything from their houses and often feel burnt out.
+People are bored and trying to find a new hobby/activity to do

 ## Solution

-Klasses is a way for instructors to share their online (live) workout classes to the world.
-Users are able to view the classes that are happening and also add classes.
+Klasses is a way for users to share their online (live) klasses to the world and find their new favorit activities.
+Users are able to search through the website and also post their own klasses.

 ## Users of the site

-Klasses will be used by instructors and people who are interested in joining their classes.
+Klasses will be used by instructors and people who are interested in joining their klasses.